How do I order my Flatglass Rooflight?

 How thick should my Flatglass kerbs be?

 Generally, we recommend that the kerbs be at least 75mm thick.
 This is in order to properly support the rooflight frame and to adequately hide the frame from view from below.
 The aesthetic principle is that when you look up, all you see is glass.
-Thicker kerbs are fine but thinner the kerb the more frame you are likely see from below.
+Thicker kerbs are fine, but the thinner the kerb the more frame you are likely see from below.
 Always get the suitability of the kerb accessed by a building professional before installing the rooflight; it must be robust enough to easily take the weight of the rooflight as well as any other loads imposed by wind or snow, for example.
-There is a standard drawing showing a typical kerb available here

 I’m building the kerb for my Flatglass rooflight; do I need to allow tolerance so the rooflight will fit?